How PUBLISHprotocol uses blockchain technology to restore trust in journalism

 Through PUBLISHsoft, our proprietary blockchain-based content management system, publishers will have the option of publishing content in blockchain transaction comments, thereby rendering the content immutable and tamper-evident.

-We’ve identified the FLO blockchain as a preferred blockchain for this because of its metadata feature and integration with the Open Index Protocol, which provides a standard for uploading content to the FLO blockchain.
+We’ve identified the EOSIO blockchain and FLO blockchains as preferred blockchains for this: EOSIO because of its high TPS, DPOS consensus protocol and zero transaction fees; FLO blockchain for its metadata feature and integration with the Open Index Protocol, which provides a standard for uploading content to the FLO blockchain.

 In the beginning, the comments will include the article’s content, the time and date of submission, and the name of the writer.
 They will also include a hash of the article as stored on a distributed storage system (e.g., the IPFS), along with any files (e.g. pictures, videos) included in the original submission but deemed too unwieldy for blockchain transaction comments.